Schemas¶

 Example¶

 Let's keep building our example.
-In addition to the databases and roles we've declared, we need a log
+In addition to the databases and roles we've declared, we need a log schema

 for two tables that don't go in the default schema.
 We need this for each database.